Catherine the Great: Marriage and succession

 Peter's support for Frederick II eroded much of his support among the nobility.
 Peter ceased Russian operations against Prussia, and Frederick suggested the partition of Polish territories with Russia.
 Peter also intervened in a dispute between his Duchy of Holstein and Denmark over the province of Schleswig (see Count Johann Hartwig Ernst von Bernstorff).
 As Duke of Holstein-Gottorp, Peter planned war against Denmark, Russia's traditional ally against Sweden.

 In July 1762, barely six months after becoming emperor, Peter lingered in Oranienbaum with his Holstein-born courtiers and relatives, while Catherine lived in another palace nearby.
 On the night of 8 July 1762 (OS: 27 June 1762), Catherine was given the news that one of her co-conspirators had been arrested by her estranged husband and that the coup they had been planning would have to take place at once.
 The next day, she left the palace and departed for the Izmailovsky Regiment, where she delivered a speech asking the soldiers to protect her from her husband.
 Catherine then left with the Izmailovsky Regiment to go to the Semenovsky Barracks, where the clergy was waiting to ordain her as the sole occupant of the Russian throne and began her reign as Empress of Russia as Catherine II.

 She had her husband arrested and forced him to sign a document of abdication, leaving none to dispute her accession to the throne.

-On 17 July 1762—eight days after the coup that amazed the outside world and just six months after his accession to the throne—Peter III died at Ropsha, possibly at the hands of Alexei Orlov (younger brother to Grigory Orlov, then a court favourite and a participant in the coup).
+On 17 July 1762, eight days after the coup that amazed the outside world and just six months after his accession to the throne, Peter III died at Ropsha, possibly at the hands of Alexei Orlov (younger brother to Grigory Orlov, then a court favourite and a participant in the coup).
 Peter supposedly was assassinated, but it is unknown how he died.
 The official cause, after an autopsy, was a severe attack of haemorrhoidal colic and an apoplexy stroke.

-At the time of Peter III's overthrow, other potential rivals for the throne included Ivan VI (1740–1764), who had been confined at Schlüsselburg in Lake Ladoga from the age of six months and was thought to have been insane.
+At the time of Peter III's overthrow, other potential rivals for the throne included Ivan VI, who had been confined at Schlüsselburg in Lake Ladoga from the age of six months and was thought to have been insane.
 Ivan was assassinated during an attempt to free him as part of a failed coup against Catherine.
 Like Elizabeth before her, Catherine had given strict instructions that Ivan was to be killed in the event of any such attempt.
-The woman later known as Princess Tarakanova (с.
-1745–1775) was another potential rival.
+The woman later known as Princess Tarakanova was another potential rival.

 Catherine succeeded her husband as empress regnant, following the legal precedent of Empress Catherine I, who had succeeded her husband Peter I in 1725.
 Historians debate Catherine's technical status, whether as a regent or as a usurper, tolerable only during the minority of her son, Grand Duke Paul.